7gr4g0n338/IELTS/Writing Topics/The second test.md

 why you like this type of weather?<br/>

+NOTE: `fail sentence` is fail and after this is right sentence.

 I am a kind of cool weather person. this weather is cloudy, cool and windy.
-Usually, the temperature is around 18 to 24 degrees Celsius, it's help us have a deep sleeping and feel more delicous meals. moreover, activities is also suitable for outdoor. <br/>
+Usually, the temperature is around 18 to 24 degrees Celsius, `it's help us have a deep sleeping and feel more delicous meals. moreover, activities is also suitable for outdoor`.
+IT HELPS ME SLEEP DEEPLY AND ENJOY MEALS MORE.
+Moreover, this weather is perfect to take part in many  outdoor activities. <br/>

 Typically, this cool weather happens in the spring, late autumn and later winter months.
-Sometime, We also get similar days in summer after it's rain. <br/>
+Sometime, We also get similar days in summer after `it's rain` IT RAINS. <br/>

 When the weather is like this, I love to spend time to join outdoor activities.
 For example, I will drive bicycle around my village's field or walk on the streets.
 Additionally, I really want to go camping with my friends to enjoy this weather and landscapes.
 Sometime, I also like reading book and sleeping in the bed with this weather.
 It's awesome.<br/>

-The main reason I like this type of weather is that it makes me feel peaceful and healing.
-Cloudy and windy help us feel relax.
-Especially, the cool weather allows us feel delicious meals and have deep sleeping. furthermore, this temperature is very suitabe to eat hotpot with friends and family.
-It's also a great time for couples that can hang out and drink coffee with each other.
-Finally, This weather makes me remember to Tet's holiday which is a time to gather with family and friends.
+The main reason I like this type of weather is that it makes me feel peaceful and `healing` HEALDED.
+Cloudy and windy days help `us` ME relax.
+Especially, the cool weather `allows us feel delicious meals and have deep sleeping` ALSO MAKES FOOD TASTE BETTER AND HELPS ME SLEEP WELL.
+Furthermore, this temperature is very suitabe to eat hotspot with friends and family.
+It's also a great time for couples `that can` TO hang out and drink coffee `with each other` TOGETHER.
+Finally, This weather `makes` REMINDS me `remember to` OF Tet's holiday, which is a time to gather with family and friends.

 ## 2. Describe a hobby that you do with friends or family.